White Bird That Looks Like A Crane

 Storks: The Soaring Migrants

 The White Stork (Ciconia ciconia) is perhaps the most well-known stork species.
-It has a striking white body with black wing feathers and a long, red bill and legs.
+Still, it has a striking white body with black wing feathers and a long, red bill and legs.
 White Storks are commonly found in Europe, Asia, and Africa, where they nest on rooftops and chimneys.
 Storks are strong fliers, often soaring at high altitudes during migration.
 They feed on a variety of prey, including insects, fish, and small mammals.

 Ibises and Spoonbills: The Unique Bill Shapes

 Ibises and spoonbills are wading birds known for their distinctive bill shapes.
 Ibises have long, curved bills that they use to probe for food in mud and shallow water.
-Spoonbills, on the other hand, have flattened, spoon-shaped bills that they swing from side to side to catch prey.
+Still, spoonbills, on the other hand, have flattened, spoon-shaped bills that they swing from side to side to catch prey.
 While not as commonly mistaken for cranes as herons or storks, some ibis and spoonbill species have white plumage that can cause confusion.

 Gulls and Terns: The Opportunistic Seabirds